CallMeAnaHehe/prai_public/diary.md

 ## Day 19
 Ana is working like a caveman with no AI, Ana is still IP blocked, Ana working hard to fix Prai, maybe taming 1B would take more time without help.

+## Day 20

+Aghhhhhhhhhh IP blocked, no data too, Ana is having bad days, Ana just want Prai to be alive :(